aloisdg/aloisdg-blog/posts/pet-project-interview.md

 <sup>7</sup> Most companies I know doesn't check if a candidate use git, a ci/cd pipeline, code coverage tool, *etc.* Now a candidate can show it!

 <sup>8</sup> Most companies I know doesn't check writing skills.
+Documentation skills are scarced.
 If both public and private documentation tends to be limited, a short one is better than nothing.
-Documentation skills are scarced.
+The pet project may be documented, it is quite rare that coding test is.

-<sup>9</sup> If the candidate's project has some traction, you may see how the candidate deals with issues, answers to question, reviews pull requests, etc.
+<sup>9</sup> This step is to assert technical skill, not soft ones.
+If the candidate's project has some traction, you may see how the candidate deals with issues, answers to question, reviews pull requests, etc. This can be great to look for.

 <sup>10</sup> Most companies I know pay a service like [Codility](https://www.codility.com/), [Codingame](https://www.codingame.com/start), [Hackerrank](https://www.hackerrank.com/) or [Leetcode](https://leetcode.com/) to handle the code assement.